serverless-components/website/README.md

 &nbsp;

 Deploy a static website to AWS S3 in seconds using [Serverless Components](https://github.com/serverless/components).
-Just provide your frontend code (powered by the [AwsS3 component](https://github.com/serverless-components/AwsS3)).

 &nbsp;